 Our Business Plan

-We will be shooting the entire film in Winston-Salem, NC over the course of three weeks.
-The town and surrounding area provide the perfect visuals for the film as well as offering us a strategic leg up cost-wise.
+We shot the entire film in Winston-Salem, NC over the course of three weeks.
+The town and surrounding area provided the perfect visuals for our film as well as offered us a strategic leg up cost-wise.
 As our alma mater, UNCSA, is located in town, we were able to cut costs using help from community members such as the local film commission, City Council, and Mayor.
 We were also able to keep other general production costs lower by using local resources which cost less than filming in Los Angeles or New York City.

-Already we've been in contact with sales agents and distribution companies highly interested in our film.
+Already we have a sales agent attached to our project and distribution companies expressing high interest in the film.
 Our goal is to have a mix of domestic & international VOD sales, as well as landing a spot on a premiere SVOD outlet such as Netflix or Hulu.

 You can check out our business pitch deck in our files above or in the video below!